jfrog/setup-jfrog-cli/README.md

 In addition, the Action includes the following features, when using JFrog CLI to work with Artifactory.
 * The connection details of the Artifactory servers used by JFrog CLI can be stored as secrets.
 Read more about it [here](#storing-artifactory-servers-details-as-secrets).
 * There's no need to add the *build name* and *build number* options and arguments to commands which accpet them.
-All build related operations will be automatically recorded with the *Workflow Name* as build name and *Commit Hash* as build number.
+All build related operations will be automatically recorded with the *Workflow Name* as build name and *Run Number* as build number.

 # Usage
 ## General